 But because the BRRRR method returns your original cash to you, it removes the restraint of cash.
 You can recycle your same down payment cash, over and over.
 All the while, your rental income grows with every property.

-And because you’re forcing equity by renovating the properties, you don’t end up overleveraged with negative cash flow, despite financing 100% of your purchase costs.
+And because you’re forcing equity by renovating the properties, you (ideally) don’t end up overleveraged with negative cash flow, despite financing 100% of your purchase costs.
 At least if you calculate your cash flow accurately.

 You also get all the real estate investing tax deductions that come with buying, renovating, and holding rental properties.
 Including mortgage interest and closing costs — without having to itemize your personal deductions, either.

-The BRRRR method is precisely how many real estate investors reach financial independence from real estate at a young age, without needing millions of dollars following the 4% Rule for retirement with stocks.
+The BRRRR strategy is precisely how many real estate investors reach financial independence from real estate at a young age, without needing millions of dollars following the 4% Rule for retirement with stocks.
 More on that shortly.

 Disadvantages & Risks of the BRRRR Method